by Diane Spicer

 In your quest for the best hiking gear and tips, why not keep going?

-You can enjoy a monthly dose of detailed hiking tips and thorough gear reviews in the free HFH Happy Trails newsletter.
+You can enjoy a monthly dose of inspiration, detailed hiking tips and thorough gear reviews in the free HFH Happy Trails newsletter.

 using the best hiking gear!